MurrellGroup/AssigningSecondaryStructure.jl/README.md

 ## Acknowledgements

 This package was originally ported from the [PyDSSP](https://github.com/ShintaroMinami/PyDSSP) package, created by Shintaro Minami.
-The code has since been modified to be more Julia-like and efficient, at the cost of differentiability.
+The code has since been rewritten to look more like the 1983 paper (Kabsch W and Sander C), and to be more Julian, understandable, and efficient, at the cost of it no longer being differentiable like the PyDSSP version.